Multiple Myeloma: Latest Research

 • Pomalidomide, dexamethasone, and clarithromycin (Biaxin)

 • Immunotherapy.
-This type of therapy is designed to boost the body’s natural defenses to fight cancer.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
+This type of therapy uses the body's natural defenses to fight cancer by improving your immune system’s ability to attack cancer cells.
 Vaccines are a type of immunotherapy being explored in the treatment of multiple myeloma.
 Research on using these therapies to treat advanced myeloma is ongoing.
 Learn more about the basics of immunotherapy.

 • CAR T-cell immunotherapy.
-In this type of immunotherapy, the patient’s own immune cells are removed, modified to target their own myeloma cells, and then put back into the body to fight the myeloma.
-One CAR T-cell therapy, idecabtagene vicleucel, has received FDA approval (see Types of Treatment), and more clinical trials are studying other CAR T-cell therapies in myeloma.
+In this type of immunotherapy, some T cells are removed from a patient’s blood.
+Then, the cells are changed so they have specific proteins called receptors.
+The receptors allow the changed T cells to recognize the cancer cells.
+The changed T cells are then returned to the patient’s body.
+Once there, they seek out and destroy cancer cells.
+Two CAR T-cell therapies, idecabtagene vicleucel and ciltacabtagene autoleucel, have received FDA approval (see Types of Treatment), and more clinical trials are studying other CAR T-cell therapies in myeloma.
 Researchers are also examining the effectiveness of BCMA-targeted CAR T cells in combination with other treatments, as well as working to identify other antigens found on myeloma cells that may be effective immunotherapy targets.
-Learn more about how CAR T-cell therapy works to treat cancer.
+Learn more about the basics of CAR T-cell therapy.

 • Cancer vaccines.
 Vaccines are another type of immunotherapy being explored in the treatment of multiple myeloma.
 Learn more about therapeutic cancer vaccines.

-• Palliative care/supportive care.
+• Palliative and supportive care.
 A limited number of clinical trials are underway to find better ways of reducing symptoms and side effects of current myeloma treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding myeloma, explore these related items that will take you outside of this guide:
+If you would like more information about the latest areas of research in myeloma, explore these related items that will take you outside of this guide:

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.